rollbar/rollbar-php/.github/pull_request_template.md

 - [ ] Lint rules pass locally
 - [ ] The code changed/added as part of this pull request has been covered with tests
 - [ ] All tests related to the changed code pass in development
+- [ ] The changes are consistent with our documented [Long-Term Support policy][lts]

 ### Code review

 - [ ] This pull request has a descriptive title and information useful to a reviewer.
 There may be a screenshot or screencast attached
 - [ ] "Ready for review" label attached to the PR and reviewers mentioned in a comment
-- [ ] Changes have been reviewed by at least one other engineer
+- [ ] Changes have been reviewed by at least one other maintainer
 - [ ] Issue from task tracker has a link to this pull request

+[lts]:../SUPPORT.md